Pivotal Greenplum Database (GPDB) all versions

 - What is the impact on the production when I run gprecoverseg?

 “gprecoverseg” normally has no impact on live queries running in production.
 This utility resyncs the delta data by copying the data from the live segments to their mirror pairs and will update the catalog table once the resync completes.
 However, please keep in mind is that since the data resync utilizes disk IO, network bandwidth, memory and CPU resources etc, this extra burden may slow down the GPDB cluster performance if the data that needs to be resynced is large and the workload on the cluster is high.

-You can run "gprecoverseg" to bring up the down segment at anytime.
-In fact we recommend you to run it as soon as you can so you have backup for your data and the delta needs to be synced has smaller size.
+You can run "gprecoverseg" to bring up the down segment at any time.
+In fact, we recommend you to run it as soon as you can so you have the backup for your data and the delta needs to be synced has a smaller size.